APasz/Linework/README.md

 - Imported icons are copied into `assets/icons` next to the project

 ## Optional dependencies
-- `cairosvg` enables SVG icon import and SVG-based rasterization.
+- `cairosvg` enables SVG icon import and SVG-based rasterisation.
 On Linux it requires Cairo/Pango system libraries.